drizzleEnt/wallet/README.md

-# Crypto Wallet - Desktop Application
+# Crypto Wallet - Desktop Application I-Wallet

 **Crypto Wallet** is a lightweight, user-friendly desktop application built using Go, designed to securely store, send, and receive cryptocurrencies.
 It allows users to manage their digital assets efficiently and safely.